 Schedule Rest: From the beginning, God modeled a picture of work and rest (Exodus 20:8-11).
 As ones made in His image, it's incredible to think about how our biology likewise speaks to this truth: we need rest.
 Out of the twenty-four hours in a day, we generally spend 33% of them asleep.
 In training, it is often during times of rest that the true growth occurs.
 In your marathon of life, do you schedule times of rest?
-What is restful for you; what allows you to be replenished, repaired, and restored?
+What is restful for you; what allows you to be renewed, repaired, and restored?

-Let's say no to quick fixes and living for the weekend.
+Let's say no to quick fixes and simply “living for the weekend”.
 As followers of Christ, we live for the everyday.
-We are in this to finish strong, and we run for an eternal purpose:
+We are in this to finish strong and we run for an eternal purpose:

 "Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.
 Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted" (Hebrews 12:1-2).